asanchez1987/jobcomp-elasticsearch/README.md

 Please, see the [INSTALL.md](https://github.com/asanchez1987/jobcomp-elasticsearch/blob/master/INSTALL.md) file for installation instructions.

-**NOTE:** Plugin is already merged in the SLURM master branch, so no need to install it separetely.
+**NOTE:** Plugin is already merged in the SLURM master branch and ready for SLURM version 15.08.
+If the plugin is needed to be installed in prior SLURM versions, you should install it separately.
+Please, refer to  [INSTALL.md](https://github.com/asanchez1987/jobcomp-elasticsearch/blob/master/INSTALL.md) for installation instructions.

 Any suggestions are more than welcome to asanchez1987@gmail.com